 - Javelin-4 - Io (Warsat Launch Facility)

 - Legion's Gulch - Earth (European Dead Zone)

 - Vostok - Earth (Felwinter Peak)

 - Retribution - Mars (Upper Startosphere).
-Currently exclusive to the PS4 version.
+Timed-exclusive to the PS4 version.

 - Emperor's Respite - Leviathan (Prison Barge).
 Added on September 13, 2017.